gbrian/repofunding/README.md

 It is easy, anyone can collaborate with 1, 5, 10, ... and help you to get it done :clap:

 ### How I can request crwodfunding for an issue
-You can ask repofunding to support your issue by `@repofunding support`
+You can ask repofunding to support your issue by just adding `@repofunding support` to your comments.

 @repofunding will post
 [new issue](templates/new_issue.md)